Axway/amplify-central/content/en/docs/manage_asset_catalog/asset_integrate_api_cli.md

 ## Manage assets

-Once your assets hae been created, use the Axway Central CLI to help organize and manage them.
+Once your assets have been created, use the Axway Central CLI to help organize and manage them.

 ### Tag an asset